 Authorities have also attempted to eradicate the Asian longhorned beetle outbreaks, most aggressively in North America.
-Between 1997 and 2008, federal, state, and local officials in the United States destroyed nearly 58,000 trees in New York, Chicago, New Jersey, and most recently in Massachusetts (Haack et al. 2010; Worcester Telegram 2009); and applied systemic chemical treatments to 866,600 trees (many of the treatments were second or third treatments to the trees already treated before).
-U.S. agencies have spent $373 million.
+As of early 2015, federal, state, and local officials in the United States have destroyed more than 120,000 trees.
+APHIS has spent more than $500 million; cooperators have spent additional funds (USDA APHIS 2015).
 Canadian authorities have cut close to 26,000 trees (Haack et al. 2010).
 The Chicago and Jersey City outbreaks have been declared eradicated (Haack et al. 2010); the New York City outbreaks persist (although they are smaller than earlier); the Toronto outbreak appears close to eradication (Haack et al. 2010).

 Despite the significant expenditures, the Asian longhorned beetle eradication program has been hampered for several years by inadequate funding; as a result, the projected date for eradication of the New York City outbreaks was postponed to 2033 or later (City of New York 2007).
 Detection of the Worcester outbreak seems to have sparked a change of heart: Congressional appropriations for the eradication program increased from $20 million in fiscal year 2009 to $33 million in fiscal year 2010; and the Administration has released a total of $65 million in emergency funds between September 2008 and January 2010.